-The audits are being conducted to allow residents the opportunity to provide input, observations and a vision of the corridor and will improve safety and walkability for all users.
+The audits were conducted to allow residents the opportunity to provide input, observations and a vision of the corridor and will also improve safety and walkability for all users.

-Information collected from the State Street Walk Audit is being used to further the design of State Street by:
+Information collected will be used to further the design of State Street by:

 - Documenting the usability of State Street & identifying walking barriers and benefits along the street.

 - Bringing community members of all walks together to discuss issues and brainstorm.

 - Identifying any improvements to address in the State Street future project.